Raleigh Medical Malpractice Lawyer

 In the state of North Carolina, there are no damages caps for “actual damage” awards.
 This means that a court can award you as much as your personal injury attorney establishes you have lost financially.
 However, there are certain limits on how high punitive damage awards – those aimed at punishing the at-fault party – may be.

-Only your medical malpractice attorney in Raleigh can determine the value of your claim and whether you may be eligible to obtain punitive damages.
+Only your medical injury lawyer in Raleigh can determine the value of your claim and whether you may be eligible to obtain punitive damages.
 This is one reason why it is so important to hire an experienced attorney who has the requisite knowledge in navigating these complex issues.

 Medical malpractice is typically defined as a medical professional’s conduct that fails to meet the industry’s accepted standard of care.
 If no other physician or medical staff member would reasonably have acted in a similar manner and the patient has suffered injuries as a result, the doctor may be liable for medical malpractice.